bombs-kim/pythonp/README.md

 ## Handy global vairables defined

 * `p`: A handy print function with commandline usage in mind.
-It's has the same interface as the default print function except that it specially handles a single sequence.
+It has the same interface as the default print function except that it specially handles a single sequence.
 If it recieves a single sequence as input, the default end characer becomes '' not '\n' and it prints as many times as the number of  elements in the sequence

-* `line`: First input line
+* `line`: The first input line. `sys.stdin.readline()`.

 * `lines`: All input lines including the first one.
+`sys.stdin.readlines()`.
 Note that this should be considered as a stream.
 Therefore, you cannot reuse it even though it's subscriptable and allows a one time random access.

-* `_lines` : Lazy evaluted non-stream lines.
+* `_lines` : Lazy evaluted non-stream-like lines.
 You can access its element as many times as you want.
-This is not evaluated until you use it to save up memory.
+The actual input lines are not prepared to save up memory if you don't use it.

 ## Examples